I used to be a lot of things. Busy. Book addict. Ireland lover. Passionate. College student… and perhaps a tad crazy also.

 I am a true bibliophile.
-Did library studies and ended up working in one for about 7 years before moving to Ireland.
+After library studies, I ended up working in one for about seven years before moving to Ireland.
 Books were my life as a kid, a teen, a young adult and they are still my life right now.
 I cannot begin to guess how many books I have read or how many I handled while working in a library and each one was special.

 According to Wikipedia, a bibliophile is someone who “loves to read, admire and collect books, often amassing a large and specialized collection.
 Bibliophiles do not necessarily want to possess the books they love; an alternative would be to admire them in old libraries.”
 Admire: √.
 Collect: √.
 Libraries: √.
 Now that suits me to a tee!
 Continue reading